20tab/UnrealEnginePython/README.md

 name = KismetSystemLibrary.GetObjectName(self.actor)
 ```

-the last example, shows another magic feature: static classes function calls.
+The last example shows another magic feature: static classes function calls.
 Obviously in this specific case using self.actor.get_name() would have been the best approach, but this feature allows you to access your blueprint function libraries too.

 Another example for adding a widget: